kenwals/shinrin-yoku/README.md

 ---
 ## Deployment

-For easy deployment on github pages you will need a Github user account and a possibly a Gitpod user account.
-If you wish to make changes to this repository , please follow the Github steps first.
+For easy deployment on GitHub pages you will need a GitHub user account and a possibly a Gitpod user account.
+If you wish to make changes to this repository , please follow the GitHub steps first.

-**Github**
+**GitHub**

-Github is a code hosting platform for version control and collaboration.
-It's free to enroll for a user account and i would recommend you have one if you wish to deploy this repository and make changes.
+GitHub is a code hosting platform for version control and collaboration.
+It's free to enrol for a user account and i would recommend you have one if you wish to deploy this repository and make changes.

-When you have a Github account you can simple click on the Fork button on the top right corner.
-This is clone the Shinrin-Yuko repository for your Github account, then you can make any changes you like.
+When you have a GitHub account you can simple click on the Fork button on the top right corner.
+This is clone the Shinrin-Yuko repository for your GitHub account, then you can make any changes you like.

 **Gitpod**

-The site can edited easily on a gitpod online workspace, you first register a free user account on http://gitpod.io/, then download the gitpod extension on your preferred internet browser.
-On signing up you will be expected to  have a Github user account.
+The site can edited easily on a Gitpod online workspace, you first register a free user account on http://gitpod.io/, then download the Gitpod extension on your preferred internet browser.
+On signing up you will be expected to  have a GitHub user account.

-Once you have the extension on your browser , a green gitpod button will appear beside this repository in github. for best results fork the repository in your personal account before you open it in Gitpod.
+Once you have the extension on your browser , a green Gitpod button will appear beside this repository in GitHub. for best results fork the repository in your personal account before you open it in Gitpod.

-**Github Pages**
+GitHub Pages**

-Once you have the completed site in your own repository, you can deploy to Github pages by the following steps.
+Once you have the completed site in your own repository, you can deploy to GitHub pages by the following steps.

-1. On Github, go to the completed sites repository.
+1. On GitHub, go to the completed sites repository.
-2. Click on settings, on the settings page scroll down the the Github Pages section. .
+2. Click on settings, on the settings page scroll down the the GitHub Pages section. .
-3. Under Github pages Select the appropriate branch or folder the index.html is in.
+3. Under GitHub pages Select the appropriate branch or folder the index.html is in.
 4. Click on save .
 A message should then appear advising the URL of your deployed site.

 **Cloning**